nmotter/godnsomatic/README.md

 Requests the MX in the previous parameter to be set up as a backup MX by listing the host itself as an MX with a lower preference value.
 YES activates preferred MX record pointed to hostname itself, NOCHG keeps the previous value, any other value is considered as NO and deactivates the corresponding DNS record.

+For additional information please see the following DNS-O-Matic documentation: <https://www.dnsomatic.com/wiki/api>

 ### Scheduling Recommendations

+Schedule calls to the service at least 30 minutes apart, so to not over use the service.
+Once a day is probably more than enough.